dstein64/pyfms/README.md

 * **memory** (optional; defaults to True) If False, the last set of weights from training will be retained.
 If True, the set of weights that minimized the loss function (across epochs) will be retained.

-### Predicting with a FactorizationMachine
+### Predicting with a Factorization Machine

-For regression models, *FactorizationMachineRegressor.predict* can be used to predict the regression targets for a dataset X.
+For regression models, *predict* can be used to predict the regression targets for a dataset X.

     >>> model.predict(X)

-For binary classification models, *FactorizationMachineClassifier.predict* can be used to predict the class targets for a dataset X. *FactorizationMachineClassifier.predict_proba* returns the class 1 probability for a dataset X.
+For binary classification models, *predict* can be used to predict the class targets for a dataset X. *predict_proba* returns the class 1 probability for a dataset X.

     >>> model.predict(X)
     >>> model.predict_proba(X)

-*FactorizationMachineRegressor.predict*, *FactorizationMachineClassifier.predict*, and
-*FactorizationMachineClassifier.predict_proba* take the following argument:
+*predict* and *predict_proba* take the following argument:

 * **X** An *n-by-d* numpy.ndarray with data.
 The rows correspond to observations, and the columns correspond to dimensions.

-### Saving a FactorizationMachine
+### Saving a Factorization Machine

 A factorization machine is saved with the *save* method, which takes as input a filename.

     >>> model.save("/path/to/save/model.mdl")

-*save* takes the following arguments:
+*save* takes the following argument:

 * **path** The file path for saving the model.

-### Loading a Saved FactorizationMachine
+### Loading a Saved Factorization Machine

 A saved factorization machine can be loaded with the *load* top-level function.

     >>> fm = pyfm.load("/path/to/model.mdl")

-*load* takes the following arguments:
+*load* takes the following argument:

 * **path** The file path for loading the saved model.